 Both supermarkets and a 24 hour food store are very close.
 There's a bicycle rack over the road.
 The neighbourhood has many cafes, restaurants, and bars within a short walk.
 The buses goes to the city centre in just a few stops.
 The tram from the airport, like the Airlink express bus from the airport, stops at Princes Street, which is also less than a mile away.

 We are smokers

 Although I have some experience of the tasks that other workawayers have enjoyed here, it's important to me that we have an exchange that is mutually beneficial and culturally useful.
 As well as offering help and a bedroom, I'll be delighted to share meals, stories and languages with you.
-Sometimes I have two workawayers at a time, and I have also seen how that can make time here more fun and make it easier to make the most of the city.

 5 hours a day, 5 days a week